Niagara Falls is the most popular tourist destination in Canada.

 It’s a good idea to book tickets for this Cruise in advance – this is one of the most popular tourist attractions in Niagara Falls.

 Explore Clifton Hill (11:30AM)

-Clifton Hill is the main tourist shopping area in Niagara Falls.
+Clifton Hill is the main tourist shopping area.

 There are dozens of restaurants, quirky tourist attractions, and interesting stores that you can check out.

 This is the best place to grab souvenirs like maple syrup maple candy, Tim Hortons, or really cheap tourist t-shirts.